oconnor0/BeaconRoad/CoreRules.md

 * *During a knife fight, Daniel's character, Cross, gets stabbed in the chest.
 Daniel rolls his Prowess rating to resist, and gets a 2.
 It costs 6 stress, minus 2 (the result of the resistance roll) to resist the consequences.
 Daniel marks off 4 stress and describes how Cross survives.*

 * *The GM rules that the harm is reduced by the resistance roll, but not avoided entirely.
-Cross suffers level 2 harm ("Chest Wound") instead of level 3 harm (“Punctured Lung”).*
+Cross suffers level 2 harm ("Chest Wound") instead of level 3 harm ("Punctured Lung").*

 ## Pushing Yourself